rossaddison/yii2-house2house/README.md

     mylocalhostname.myhost/gii/

-Assuming that you have already run the auth.sql under your phpAdmin, you should already have the auth files so select them and generate your migration.
+Assuming that you have already run the auth.sql under your phpAdmin, you should already have the auth tables in your database so select them and generate your migration.
 Make sure that you put the Namesapce command at the top of each migration php file once the migration is completed.
-Alter the controllerMap with these new commands.
+After you have put this migration in the frontend/migrations/auth folder if necessary alter the controllerMap.

 **Installation of roles and permissions by migrations**